UK traders gear up for long night before Scottish vote result

 Many of the biggest banks, with global operations, say they will rely on traders in other regions to handle any market reaction to developments in the small hours but some are beefing up staffing in London.

-“We are planning for a later shift on Thursday night and an earlier shift on Friday morning,” said Claude Goulet, head of FX & Commodities institutional sales.
-“We have 24-hour client coverage set up with our other centers as standard, but in this case, the possibility of increased activity might require additional support.”
+“We are planning for a later shift on Thursday night and an earlier shift on Friday morning,” said Claude Goulet, head of FX & Commodities institutional sales at HSBC.
+“We have 24-hour client coverage set up with our other centres as standard, but in this case, the possibility of increased activity might require additional support.”

-Which currency an independent Scotland would use has been a major bone of contention and the uncertainty over this and other issues has helped push the pound down 2.5 percent against the dollar this month GBP=.
-Further falls are expected if Scots vote "Yes" to independence.
+Which currency an independent Scotland would use has been a major bone of contention and the uncertainty over this and other issues has helped push the pound down 2.5 percent against the dollar this month.
+Further falls are expected if Scots vote “Yes” to independence.

 Simon Derrick, head of markets strategy at Bank of New York Mellon, will wake in London before 5 a.m. on Thursday and fly to continental Europe for the day before returning to grab a couple of hours sleep and settle in front of his computer screen to advise clients as results flow in.